Quadratic Leibniz conformal algebras: Introduction

-Lie conformal superalgebra, introduced by Kac in \cite{K1}, gives an axiomatic description of the singular part of the operator product expansion of chiral fields in conformal field theory.
-It is an useful tool to study vertex superalgebras (see \cite{K1}) and has many applications in the theory of infinite-dimensional Lie superalgebras.
-Moreover, Lie conformal superalgebras have close connections to Hamiltonian formalism in the theory of nonlinear evolution equations (see \cite{BDK}).
-In fact, Lie conformal superalgebra is a Lie pseudo-algebra which can be seen a Lie algebra in a pseudo-tensor category (see \cite{BDK1}).
-Structure theory and representation theory of finite Lie conformal superalgebras which are finitely generated as $\mathbb{C}[\partial]$-modules are well developed (see \cite{CK1, DK, CK2, BKV}, \cite{BKL}-\cite{BL}, \cite{ FK, FKR} and so on).
+Lie conformal algebra, introduced by Kac in \cite{K1}, gives an axiomatic description of the singular part of the operator product expansion of chiral fields in conformal field theory.
+It is an useful tool to study vertex algebras (see \cite{K1}) and has many applications in the theory of infinite-dimensional Lie algebras.
+Moreover, Lie conformal algebras have close connections to Hamiltonian formalism in the theory of nonlinear evolution equations (see \cite{BDK}).
+In fact, a Lie conformal algebra is a Lie pseudo-algebra which can be seen a Lie algebra in a pseudo-tensor category (see \cite{BDK1}).
+Structure theory and representation theory of finite Lie conformal algebras which are finitely generated as $\mathbb{C}[\partial]$-modules are well developed (see \cite{CK1, DK, CK2, BKV} and so on).

-Conformal superalgebras are quite intriguing subjects in the purely algebraic viewpoint.
-One can define the conformal analogue of a variety of ``usual" superalgebras such as Lie conformal superalgebras, associative conformal superalgebras, etc. The theory of conformal superalgebras sheds new light on the problem of classification of infinite-dimensional algebras of the corresponding ``classical" variety.
+Conformal algebras are quite intriguing subjects in the purely algebraic viewpoint.
+One can define the conformal analogue of a variety of ``usual" algebras such as Lie conformal algebras, associative conformal algebras, etc. The theory of conformal algebras sheds new light on the problem of classification of infinite-dimensional algebras of the corresponding ``classical" variety.

-Leibniz superalgebras are the non-super-commutative analogs of Lie superalgebras (see \cite{K2}).
+Leibniz algebras are the non-commutative analogs of Lie algebras.
 Leibniz algebra, first introduced by Bloh in \cite{B}, and reintroduced by Loday in \cite{L}, arose naturally during their studying on periodicity phenomena in algebraic $K$-theory.
-The concept of Leibniz superalgebra was first introduced in \cite{D}.
-The name of left (right) Leibniz superalgebra comes from that the left (right) multiplication is a superderivation.
-We call the right Leibniz superalgebra as Leibniz superalgebra in this paper.
+The name of left (right) Leibniz algebra comes from that the left (right) multiplication is a derivation.
+We call the left Leibniz algebra as Leibniz algebra in this paper.
 Note that Leibniz algebras are di-Lie algebras.
 There is a replication procedure described in \cite{gk1} which allows to get the defining identities of a class of di-algebras based on a given variety of algebras.